 Chicago, Illinois, is the 3rd-largest city in the USA, as well as one of the country's leading commercial, industrial, transport and financial centres.
-It extends some 47 km (29 ml) along Lake Michigan's southwestern shore, on a plain crossed by Chicago River and Calumet River.
+It extends some 47 km (29 mi) along Lake Michigan's southwestern shore, on a plain crossed by Chicago River and Calumet River.
 Both rivers are linked by canals with the rivers Illinois and Mississippi, making Chicago a connecting point and the largest port between Mississippi Valley, St Lawrence Seaway and the Great Lakes.
 The city's rapid growth was due in part to its location, with easy access to raw materials and large markets.

 Chicago has one of the most beautiful lakefronts in the world, backed by a skyline of soaring skyscrapers.
 Travelers landing at Navy Pier will find a combination of Crystal Palace, stained glass museum, lovely Coney Island and festival marketplace stretching out into the lake.
 With the only exception of a few miles of industry on the southern extremity, the entire lakefront is devoted to recreational uses, with museums, beaches, parks and harbours, which include Lincoln Park to the north, Jackson Park to the south and Grant Park opposite the city centre.
 The central part of Chicago has several of the tallest buildings in the world, including the Sears Tower, which at 110 storeys is the tallest in the U.S.

-Chicago contains several outstanding museums, including the Art Institute of Chicago (1879), one of the largest art museums in the United States; the Du Sable Museum of African-American History; and the Field Museum of Natural History (1893).
-In Hyde Park are the Museum of Science and Industry (1893) and the Oriental Institute.
+Chicago contains several outstanding museums, including the Art Institute of Chicago (1879-founded, one of USA's largest art museums), Du Sable Museum of African-American History (1961), Field Museum of Natural History (1893).
+In Hyde Park are the Museum of Science and Industry (1893) and the Oriental Institute (1919).
 In Lincoln Park are the Chicago Historical Society (1856) and the Chicago Academy of Sciences (1857).
-Also notable is the Museum of Contemporary Art.
-Founded in 1891, the Chicago Symphony Orchestra is considered one of the world's finest.
+Also notable is the Museum of Contemporary Art (1967).
+The Chicago Symphony Orchestra (1891, Orchestra Hall on South Michigan Ave) is considered one of the world's finest and one of the USA's Big Five orchestras - together with New York Philharmonic (1842), Boston Symphony Orchestra (1881), Philadelphia Orchestra (1900) and Cleveland Orchestra (1918).

 Chicago Navy Pier